ASCA Ethical Standards for School Counselors

 Conventional Parameters: general agreement or accepted standards regarding limits, boundaries or guidelines.

-Cultural Sensitivity: a set of skills enabling you to know, understand and value the similarities and differences in people and modify your behavior to be most effective and respectful of students and families and to deliver programs that fit the needs of diverse learners.
+Cultural Sensitivity: a set of skills enabling you to know, understand and value the similarities and differences in people; modify your behavior to be most effective and respectful of students and families; and deliver programs that fit diverse learners’ needs.

 Data Dialogues: inquiry with others around student information to uncover inequities, promote informed investigations and assist in understanding the meaning of data and the next steps to have an impact on data.

 Data Informed: accessing data, applying meaning to it and using data to have an impact on student success.